 Whilst every effort has been made to ensure your safety, we cannot negate the fact that the Spitfire (including the two-seater version) was never designed to carry passengers.
 The TR-9 (two seat version) was designed to train existing pilots and those with an extensive knowledge of flying.
 It is therefore, loud, fast and compact.
 However, you should feel comfortable when seated.
 You will be wearing a flight suit (Nomex), leather flying gloves, a life jacket (with a Personal Locator Beacon) and a helmet with integrated headphones and microphone.You will be fitted with a parachute with a static line attached to the aircraft.
 You will be instructed on its operation by our operations officers.
 The seats in the aircraft are also equipped with ‘Hooker’ four-point harnesses.
 The central buckle/clasp and its operation will be explained by our operations officers.
 With regard to maintenance, our Spitfire is thoroughly inspected at the beginning of each flying day.
 Additional checks are carried out by professional engineers and the pilot flying in between sorties.
 The Spitfire is subjected to more in-depth inspections every 25 hours and an Annual Inspection takes place every year.
 The “Annual” is a protracted process that can take a few months to complete.
 This is one of the reasons why we don’t fly over the winter months.
 Whilst we make every effort to maintain the aircraft with no expense spared, she is much like a classic car.
 Her technology, although limited is still very complicated.
 Rarely but on the odd occasion, we may have to investigate peculiarities or concerns which could result in flight delays or cancellations.

 A: There is no maximum age restriction.
-The minimum age we can accept is 16 with parental or a guardian’s consent.
-Typically, we fly those who are 18 or above.
+The minimum age we can accept is 18 years old.

 Q14: Are there on restrictions with regards to sight, glasses, contact lenses, corrective lenses, sunglasses?